nehlehk/PhiloBac/README.md

 ```
 ./nextflow main.nf --mode Analysis --seq genome.fasta  --method pb,cfml,gub
 ```
+"--seq" provides an option to introduce the desired aligned sequence (fasta format) to the pipeline, and "-- method" is used to specify the method for the analysis. pb for PhiloBacter, cfml for ClonalFrameML and gub for Gubbins.

 ### 2) Simulation mode
 > Text that is a quote